danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 bindings:

-* `paths` &mdash; A plain object with possibly-wildcarded paths as keys, and the _names_ of other applications as values.
+* `paths` &mdash; A plain object with possibly-wildcarded paths as keys, and the _names_ of other applications as values, or `null` to indicate a path to explicitly not-respond to.
 A wildcard only covers the suffix of a path; it cannot be used for prefixes or infixes.
 Wildcards are indicated with the path suffix `/*`.

 The keys in `paths` must start with a slash (`/`).
 (The idea is that they are _absolute_ paths within the scope of the router, even though they are